– Train with the Best!

 The framework is structured around three fundamental pillars, each designed to support the overall strategy as follows:

-Environmental Sustainability: This pillar aims at reducing the business’s ecological footprint.
-Companies can do this by preserving our resources, reducing waste, and using renewable energy.
-Companies can begin recycling programmes or install energy-efficient technology.
+This pillar aims at reducing the business’ ecological footprint.
+Companies do this with conserving resources, minimising waste, and using renewable energy.
+Companies can set recycling programmes in place or install energy-efficient technology — practical aspects of corporate environmental sustainability.

-Social Sustainability: This ensures and reflects the ethical responsibility toward all stakeholders.
-Companies with such an approach to social sustainability normally treat labour equally and are diverse by Prioritizing work-life balance and mental health.
+This ensures and reflects the ethical responsibility toward all stakeholders.
+Companies with such an approach to social sustainability have fair labour practices and are diverse by employee well-being and mental health.

 Suggested Read: The 3 Pillars of Sustainability